 This exercise book is filled with 365 different writing tasks.
 Take one a day for a year, if you’d like.
-Each come with questions you should ask yourself to better improve your writing.
+Each comes with questions you should ask yourself to better improve your writing.
 Not just a fun activity, but something to help you grow as a creative writer.

 The Creative Writing Student’s Handbook by Cathie Hartigan and Margaret James

 I bought this for university and it helped me a lot.
 It’s not an exercise book per say, rather, it covers different aspects of creative writing.
-Looking at techniques of writing character, dialogue and all the other other aspects that you need for a great story.
+Looking at techniques of writing character, dialogue and all the other aspects that you need for a great story.
 Each section ends with an exercise for you to practise, too.

 The Five-Minute Writer by Margaret Geraghty

 As with the previous book, this book looks at different aspects of writing that you need to learn to create great stories.
 With each section, they give you exercises to practise with.
 Good to learn as you go and reflect on what you’ve learnt.

 500 Words You Should Know by Caroline Taggart